Home

 Why we picked Manatal

-Manatal offers a budget-friendly ATS with CRM capabilities that simplify the recruitment process.
-Its affordability, user-friendly interface, mass email campaigns, and customizable features make it a recommended choice for HR professionals at SMBs.
+Manatal’s affordability, user-friendly interface, mass email campaigns, and customizations make it a recommended choice for HR professionals at SMBs.

 PROS